-- Name, CAS-number and concentration of identified VOCs, formaldehyde and other carbonyl compounds in pre-operating phase and operating phase and calculated emission rates. - Concentration of unidentified VOCs in pre-operating phase and operating phase and calculated emission rates. - TVOC value calculated based on the response factor of toluene as specified in ISO 16000-6, for the RAL-UZ 122 Option. - Maximum ozone concentration and calculated ozone emission rate. - Ozone half-life following the operating phase. - Mass of sampled particulate matter (mpm) and calculated emission rate (SERpm). - Diagram of particle number concentration time series as specified. - Dilution factor if aerosol dilution was applied. - Calculated Particle loss rate coefficient β. - Particle emission rate PER. - Total number of emitted particles TP.
+- Name, CAS-number and concentration of identified VOCs, formaldehyde and other carbonyl compounds in pre-operating phase and operating phase and calculated emission rates. - Concentration of unidentified VOCs in pre-operating phase and operating phase and calculated emission rates. - TVOC value calculated based on the response factor of toluene as specified in ISO 16000-6, for the RAL-UZ 171 Option. - Maximum change of ozone concentration for 2 minutes and calculated ozone emission rate. - Mass of sampled particulate matter (m{pm}) and calculated emission rate (SER{pm}). - Diagram of particle number concentration time series as specified. - Dilution factor if aerosol dilution was applied. - Calculated Particle loss rate coefficient β. - Particle emission rate PER. - Total number of emitted particles TP.